SirajHassan/CookBook/README.md

 - Issues:
-  - Summernote Text Editor is not working in Heroku (see notes below).
+  - Summernote Text Editor is not working in Heroku (see pictures below).

 Technologies Used:
   - Heroku: Runs the application remotely with PostGres database